sitandr/conchord/chords/sheet.typ

   ..args) = {
   context smart-chord(shift-chord-tonality(name, get-tonality(here())), ..args)
 }

+#let fulloverchord(
+  /// chord name -> string
+  name,
+  /// styling function that is applied to the string -> (text <chord>) => content
+  styling: strong,
+  /// alignment of the word above the point -> alignment
+  align: start,
+  /// height of the chords -> length
+  height: 40pt,
+  /// width of space in current font,
+  /// may be set to zero if you don't put
+  /// any spaces between chords and words -> length
+  width: -0.25em,
+  smart-chord: smart-chord,
+  scale-length: 0.5pt,
+  ..args) = box(place(align, auto-tonality-chord(name, smart-chord: smart-chord, scale-l: scale-length, ..args)) + place(hide[#name <chord>]), height: 1em + height, width: width)

 /// 5.
 Changes current tonality shift to given number
 /// This is just metadata, so you need to put into document to have any effect